- Michael J. Bassett

 Bassett’s script picks up several years after the first, where the seemingly sole survivor Christopher (Sean Bean) has since located his missing adopted daughter Sharon.
 She’s now eighteen, renamed Heather, and played by Adelaide Clemens (who could be Michelle Williams’ double).
-We learn through heavy exposition and flashbacks that Christopher, now renamed Harry, and Heather have moved from town to town for years, avoiding minions sent from the hellish town of Silent Hill to collect Heather for some ceremony, a horrific one no doubt.
+We learn through heavy exposition and flashbacks that Christopher, now renamed Harry, and Heather have moved from town to town for years, avoiding minions sent from the hellish town of Silent Hill to collect Heather for some ceremony, a horrific one, no doubt.
 With no memory of the previous film’s events, Heather suffers from waking nightmares where grotesque creatures appear and tell her to return to Silent Hill.
 And before she has time to settle into her new town and warm up to Vincent (Kit Harrington), a likewise new student in her class with his eyes on the new girl, Heather discovers her father has gone missing and “Come to Silent Hill” was written in blood on a wall in her home.

-Armed with a solitary pistol and Vincent at her heels, Heather resolves to willingly drive to the ash-covered Silent Hill and rescue Harry.
+Armed with a solitary pistol and Vincent at her heels, Heather resolves to drive to the ash-covered Silent Hill and rescue Harry.
 In the process, she faces an ambiguous cult called the Order of Valtiel, who wants something called the Seal of Metatron, which is in her possession.
 Gamers may be familiar with such grandiosely-named McGuffins, but for everyone else, the motivations behind these characters are so poorly explained that we’re never quite sure what the demon-esque inhabitants of this town want.
 It’s enough that they’re sinister and ugly.
 It only gets worse when Heather and Vincent engage in high-school level dialogue about reality and perception.
 The movie desperately wants to bend minds but instead twists only our patience.
 Like levels on a videogame, whole scenes proceed without purpose, such as an episode where Heather faces a spidery mannequin thing that spins webs and turns humans into plastic dummies.
 And as Heather wanders about the decaying town, Bassett fills dead space with more monsters and gore that serve little function within the plot beyond their gross-out value.